dmesser/ocp-3.7-cns-3.6-lab/lab-guide/docs/module-3-cns-for-apps.md

     > 1. Log on to the OpenShift UI as the `developer` user

-    > 1. Create a new project called 'my-test-project', label and description is optional
+    > 1. Click *+Create project* and create a new one called 'my-test-project', label and description is optional

     > 1. In the Overview, next to the project’s name select *Add to project*